 The student’s program of study must be developed in cooperation with and approved by the student’s guidance committee and must include the requirements specified below.

-- A minimum of 30 credits is required to obtain the MS-A degree
+- Complete a minimum of 30 credits to obtain the MS-A degree

 - Take CSUS 800 - Foundations of Community Sustainability (3 credits) - must be taken during the student’s first fall semester

 - Take CSUS 802 - Survey of Research Methods (3 credits) - must be taken during the student’s first fall semester

 - Take a minimum of 15 credits of course work in a self-defined focal area, which may coincide with one of the department’s themes, an interdepartmental specialization, or be developed in consultation with the student’s guidance committee - at least 6 credits of this focus area must be in CSUS courses - STPAM students are required to take CSUS 814 for 3 of these 15 credits (this course is listed under "required" courses on the CSUS MS-A Program Plan Form or STPAM MS-A Program Plan Form).

 - Take a minimum of 3 credits of quantitative or qualitative methods - to be selected in consultation with the student’s guidance committee